GoGoKo699/Hopf-ansatz/README.md

 In Hopf CSVs, `last_line_evals` is a line-search work counter.
 It includes trial objective evaluations and, when strong-Wolfe curvature checks are reached, gradient-oracle calls used only by the line search.
 In Adam CSVs, `last_line_evals` counts adaptive cost-only trial evaluations.

-The multi-size datasets generated by `hopf_data.py` and `adam_data.py` use the real Hopf chart. `hopf_complex.py` provides a focused `n=6` complex-chart extension using the same six objective families and four Hopf optimizer tracks. `hopf_utils.py` contains the shared real and complex Hopf maps, inverse maps, Jacobians, metrics, and tangent-state utilities, while `VQE_qibo.py` exercises both versions in small local circuit-level examples.
+The multi-size datasets generated by `hopf_data.py` and `adam_data.py` use the real Hopf chart. `hopf_complex.py` provides a focused `n=6` complex-chart extension using the same six objective families and four Hopf optimizer tracks. `finite_shot_sanity_check.py` tests the finite-shot symmetric branch estimator at a fixed real state, while `VQE_qibo.py` exercises real and complex layerwise constructions in small local circuit-level examples. `hopf_utils.py` contains the shared real and complex Hopf maps, inverse maps, Jacobians, metrics, and tangent-state utilities.

 ## Citation